rtCamp/Frappe-Manager/docs/commands/switch.md

 ### Roll back more than one release

---previous only knows the last tag, so name an older one explicitly and keep migrate off.
+--previous only knows the last image, so name an older one explicitly and keep migrate off.

 ```bash
 fm switch mybench local/mybench:20260718-9f21e0 --no-migrate